-^{140.} Code Civ.
-Proc. § 2030(k).
+157. Code Civ.
+Proc. § 2030.290.
 See also Code Civ.
-Proc. §§ 2031(l) (if "a party to whom an inspection demand has been directed fails to serve a timely response to it, that party waives any objection to the demand, including one based on privilege"), 2033(k)("If a party to whom requests for admission have been directed fails to serve a timely response, that party thereby waives any objection to the requests, including one based on privilege").
+Proc. §§ 2031.300 (If party to whom inspection demand is directed fails to serve timely response, that party "waives any objection to the demand, including one based on privilege"), 2033.280 (If party to whom requests for admission are directed fails to serve timely response, that party "waives any objection to the requests, including one based on privilege").

-party's failure to serve a timely response was the result of mistake, inadvertence, or excusable neglect.141
+response was the result of mistake, inadvertence, or excusable neglect.
+158